mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 First lets define the styles:

 - install packages `npm install postcss-loader mini-css-extract-plugin -D`
-- Create an `app.css` file in the `app` directory - on the same level as `app.js`
+- create an `app.css` file in the `app` directory - on the same level as `app.js`
-- Scope the styles to `.ember-todo-test` to avoid style collisions with projects that embed the app (especially if you plan to use tools such as tailwind).
+- scope the styles to `.ember-todo-test` to avoid style collisions with projects that embed the app (especially if you plan to use tools such as tailwind).

 ```css